South Orangetown Central School District

 8. Income, other than as required by law to determine program eligibility.

-This requirement also applies to the collection, disclosure or use of student information for marketing purposes (“marketing surveys”) and certain physical examinations and screenings (Instructional Technology Survey, School Climate Survey, Pride Survey).
+This requirement also applies to the collection, disclosure or use of student information for marketing purposes (“marketing surveys”) and certain physical examinations and screenings (School Climate Survey, Pride Survey).

 PPRA affords parents and eligible students (over 18 or emancipated minors) certain rights regarding the conduct of surveys, collection and use of information for marketing purposes, and certain physical examinations and screenings by the South Orangetown Central School District.